LibreELEC/website/_posts/2024/2024-03-16-libreelec-nexus-12-0-beta1.md

 ## MAKE BACKUPS

-We always recommend you to create a backup BEFORE you upgrade.
-Otherwise, rolling back is basically impossible.
+We always recommend creating a backup BEFORE upgrades.
+Otherwise, a quick roll back to the previous version is significantly more difficult.
 Kodi does not support downgrades; if it ever worked for you in the past it was luck, not design.
-The Python3 changes that took place between LE9.x and LE10.x guarantee in-situ upgrade challenges, so unless you are already running LE10 a clean install is mandatory.
+The Python 3 changes that took place between LibreELEC 9 and LibreELEC 10 guarantee in-situ upgrade challenges, so unless you are already running LibreELEC 10 a clean install is mandatory.

 ## SUPPORT